 SAS Planning and Country Vetting

-Prior to embarkation voyagers are provided an “in-country planning guide” (see example here) and are encouraged to come to the ship with a rough plan for each country.
-Once onboard, Student Life staff work with students to review their plans and host programs that help connect like-minded voyagers.
+Prior to embarkation voyagers are provided an “in-country planning guide” (see example here) and are encouraged to arrive at the ship with a rough plan for each country.
+Once onboard, Student Life staff encourage students to share their plans and host programs that help connect like-minded voyagers.

 Semester at Sea-Sponsored Field Experiences

 - Contracted Tour Operators / Vendors/ Partners: All Semester at Sea programs utilize contracted and insured local partners who have been vetted and demonstrate a commitment to health and safety and proven track-record.
 These contracted partners meet minimum insurance requirements, guide training expectations and emergency response preparedness.
 Partners undergo a thorough inspection and on-site re-evaluation every three years (or sooner).